-4.3 Incapacity: the functional and time-specific test
+3.3 Incapacity: the functional and time-specific test

-Unlike the EPA regime where registration demonstrates to a third party that the attorney has responsibility and the authority to make decisions relating to the donor's property and affairs, the MCA 2005 provisions for LPAs do not have such a readily identifiable point where the attorney(s) takes over.
+With the EPA regime, registration demonstrated to a third party that the attorney has responsibility and the authority to make decisions relating to the donor's property and affairs.

+Unlike this, the MCA 2005 provisions for LPAs do not have such a readily identifiable point where the donor is deemed to lack capacity and the attorney is required to make best interest decisions rather than acting on the instruction of the donor.

-This is because sections 2 and 3 of the MCA 2005 sets out a 'functional and time-specific' test of incapacity, which means capacity will vary according to the particular decision to be taken at the particular time.
+This is because sections 2 and 3 of the MCA 2005 sets out a "functional and time-specific" test of incapacity, which means capacity will vary according to the particular decision to be taken at the particular time.

 For example, a donor may be able to make decisions about household spending but not about selling their home.
 One month later their capacity to make these decisions may have changed - either improved or become worse.

-There will not often be any one point where a person loses capacity to make all decisions.
+There may not be any one point where a person loses capacity to make all decisions.

 Instead, the MCA 2005 sets out a joint approach where the attorney and the donor work together.

 The starting assumption must always be that a donor has the capacity to make a decision, unless it can be established that they lack capacity (section 1(2) MCA 2005).

-A donor should not be treated as unable to make a decision unless all practical steps to help him or her to do so have been taken without success (section 1(3) MCA 2005).
+A donor should not be treated as unable to make a decision unless all practical steps to help them to do so have been taken without success (section 1(3) MCA 2005).

 Involving the donor as fully as practicable could involve deferring making a decision or setting up further assistance in order to enable the donor to make a decision.